-Additionally, since August 2013, important tools for the biopharmaceutical characterization of drug release are contained in the United States Pharmacopeia (USP) Chapter <1724> “Semisolid Drug Products – Performance Tests“.
+Additionally, important tools for the biopharmaceutical characterization of drug release are contained in the United States Pharmacopeia (USP) Chapter <1724> “Semisolid Drug Products – Performance Tests“

 Furthermore, rheology plays a significant role in the determination of a formulation’s flow properties (and for the characterization of semi-solid raw materials, like for example petrolatum, lanolin), during development, in-process-control (IPC), final end-product testing & release as well as in stability testing.
 The knowledge of rheological properties is essential for the production and filling of semi-solid preparations.
-Moving forward, the USP recently published two drafts for new USP Chapters <915> and <1912> regarding the characterization of viscoelastic properties of semi-solid preparations (Pharmacopeial Forum PF 43(2) [Mar.–Apr.
-2017]).
+Moving forward, the USP introduced two new USP Chapters <915> “Measurement of Structural Strength of Semisolids by Penetrometry”

-These and other relevant topics will be presented and discussed in this training.
+These and other relevant topics will be presented and discussed in this Live Online Training.